thegeek786/wildfire-detection/README.md

 **Wildfire Detection**
-A machine learning-based system for detecting wildfires using aerial multispectral image datasets.
+-A machine learning-based system for detecting wildfires using aerial multispectral image datasets.
 The system processes paired RGB and thermal images to train a robust detection model for early intervention and disaster management.

 **How to Run**